debdeepadutta/stellarpay/README.md

 > Native mobile biometric support was previously listed here but is not actually a gap — the current WebAuthn Passkey flow already uses the device's Face ID / fingerprint sensor via the mobile browser.
 It would only become relevant if a standalone native app or installed PWA is built later, since that would call OS-level biometric APIs directly instead of going through the browser's WebAuthn layer.

-> Full raw responses are in the [Google Form export](https://docs.google.com/spreadsheets/d/1sx7-RLx74Km9cLnT1sIfsiBlsCqhcecrCjEyvzq91Rg/edit?usp=sharing) if you want to trace a specific quote back to a respondent.
+> Full raw responses are in the [Google Form export](https://docs.google.com/spreadsheets/d/1sx7-RLx74Km9cLnT1sIfsiBlsCqhcecrCjEyvzq91Rg/edit?usp=sharing) or the [raw CSV file in the repo](./Stellar%20Philanthropy%20-%20Tester%20Feedback%20Form%20%28Responses%29%20-%20Form%20responses%201%20%281%29.csv) if you want to trace a specific quote back to a respondent.

 ---